DIY Viewer

 - Tutorial Extraction: Paste any DIY tutorial URL and extract structured data

-- Smart Filtering: Automatically skips useless steps (intros, conclusions, promotional content)
+- Smart Filtering: Automatically skips non-actionable steps (intros, conclusions, promotional content)

-- Materials Checklist: Track what materials you have for your project
+- Materials Checklist: Track what you have for your project

 name: DIYTutorial